learning-zone/javascript-basics/README.md

 #### Q. ***How do you check if a string starts with another string?***

-You can use ECMAScript 6's `String.prototype.startsWith()` method to check a string starts with another string or not.
+You can use ECMAScript 6 `String.prototype.startsWith()` method to check a string starts with another string or not.
 But it is not yet supported in all browsers.
-Let's see an example to see this usage,
+Let us see an example to see this usage,

 ```javascript
 "Good morning".startsWith("Good"); // true
 "Good morning".startsWith("morning"); // false
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>